SG Property Data

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-No parameters in input schema, so schema description coverage is trivially 100%.
-Per rubric, 0 parameters yields baseline of 4.
-Description adds no param info but none needed.
+No parameters exist, so baseline is 4.
+Description adds no param info but none is needed.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.